awsdocs/amazon-api-gateway-developer-guide/doc_source/import-edge-optimized-api.md

 1. Sign in to the API Gateway console and choose **\+ Create API**\.

-1. Select the **Import from Swagger** option under **Create new API**\.
+1. Select the **Import from OpenAPI** option under **Create new API**\.

-1. Copy an API Swagger definition and paste it into the code editor, or choose **Select Swagger File** to load a Swagger file from a local drive\.
+1. Copy an API's OpenAPI definition and paste it into the code editor, or choose **Select OpenAPI File** to load an OpenAPI file from a local drive\.

 1. Under **Settings**, for **Endpoint Type**, choose `Edge optimized`\.\.

-1. Choose **Import** to start importing the Swagger definitions\.
+1. Choose **Import** to start importing the OpenAPI definitions\.

 ## Import an Edge\-Optimized API Using the AWS CLI<a name="import-edge-optimized-api-with-awscli"></a>

-To import an API from a Swagger definition file to create a new edge\-optimized API using the AWS CLI, use the `import-rest-api` command as follows:
+To import an API from an OpenAPI definition file to create a new edge\-optimized API using the AWS CLI, use the `import-rest-api` command as follows:

 ```
 aws apigateway import-rest-api \
     --fail-on-warnings \
-    --body 'file://path/to/API_Swagger_template.json'
+    --body 'file://path/to/API_OpenAPI_template.json'
 ```

 or with an explicit specification of the `endpointConfigurationTypes` query string parameter to `EDGE`: